vitest-dev/vitest/docs/guide/workspace.md

 :::

 ::: warning
 All projects should have unique names.
-Otherwise Vitest will throw an error.
-If you do not provide a name inside inline config, Vitest will assign a number.
+Otherwise, Vitest will throw an error.
+If you do not provide a name inside the inline config, Vitest will assign a number.
 If you don't provide a name inside a project config defined with glob syntax, Vitest will use the directory name by default.
 :::

 If you don't rely on inline configs, you can just create a small json file in your root directory: